Lots and Lots of Sports

 The Mount Plymouth Historical Bike Loop offers a long, recreational, and historic experience for bikers, runners, and determined walkers.
 The famous hotel in Mount Plymouth, which once welcomed Al Capone in its heyday, has since burned down, but some of its most picturesque buildings still remain.
 Sam Stoltz’s storybook gingerbread houses, seen from the trail, offer an unique take on architecture, which can be found nowhere else but Lake Plymouth.
 In addition to man made wonders, scenic views of often deer laden plains are glimpsed at dawn and dusk.
 Florida black bears, Sandhill cranes, and American kestrels, if you want to bird while you ride.

 Featuring manmade as well as natural allure, Lake County’s parks and recreation services can give you the feeling of getting away, while never having to leave the central Florida area.
+Sweat til you drop, and then watch the pros do their thing when you enjoy Lake County's sporting options.
 Enjoy these listed features while discovering a few of your own, when you visit Lake County Florida.